jqk/file-diff-grouper/README.md

   # Whether to compute full file digests for the files being compared.
   # False means computing digest of file header only.
   needFullChecksum: false
+  # When the file headers are the same and the file lengths are also same, whether to continue comparing the entire file contents.
+  # If the file header length is large, such as 10KB, in general, meeting the preceding conditions can determine that the file contents are the same.
+  # It cannot be guaranteed to be the same, but it can greatly improve the comparison speed.
+  # Only works in ScanBase mode.
+  compareFullChecksum: false

 # 待比较的目标路径信息。
 compareTarget: